Trying to increase your veggie intake?

 - Measure out the quinoa, bouillon, oregano, basil, garlic powder, onion powder, and chili flakes into a medium sized pot.

 - Add 2 ¼ cups of water.
 Bring to a boil and then turn down to a simmer until the quinoa is cooked.
+Alternatively, this could be done in the Instant Pot.
+Cook on manual for 1 minute.

 - Then add the tomato paste, parmesan cheese, pepperoni, red onion, and mushrooms.